Alec Holland

 Alec Holland is a fictional character in comic books published by DC Comics.
 He is most notably a character in the various Swamp Thing series.

-Holland appeared in his first live adaptation in the 1982 film played by Ray Wise.
-Dick Durock took over the role in the sequel film The Return of Swamp Thing along with playing Holland.
-Durock continued playing the character in the 1990 television series along with playing the Swamp Thing.
-The character was played by Andy Bean in the television series for the DC streaming service.
+Holland appeared in his first live-action adaptation in the 1982 film Swamp Thing played by Ray Wise as Alec Holland and Dick Durock playing Swamp Thing form.
+Durock returned for the role in the sequel film The Return of Swamp Thing 1989, along with playing Holland in regular form.
+Durock continued playing the character in the 1990 to 1993 Swamp Thing TV series.
+Years later, the character was then played by Andy Bean as Alec Holland and Derek Mears playing Swamp Thing form in the 2019 television series for the DC streaming service before it was cancelled.

 Publication history

-Alec Holland first appeared in Swamp Thing #1 (October-November 1972), created by writer Len Wein and artist Bernie Wrightson.
+Alec Holland first appeared in Swamp Thing #1 (October–November 1972), created by writer Len Wein and artist Bernie Wrightson.

 Fictional character biography

 In a secret facility located in the Louisiana bayous, scientist Alec Holland and his wife Linda invent a bio-restorative formula that can solve any nations' food shortage problems.
 Two thugs working for Nathan Ellery, head of the criminal organization the Conclave, barge into Alec's lab, knock him out, and plant a bomb in the facility.
 Alec wakes up as the bomb explodes.
 In flames, he runs into the swamp.
-His body is drenched in the bio-restorative formula, and this affects the plant life of the swamp, imbuing it with Alec's consciousness and memories.
-The newly conscious plant life forms a semblance of a human and rises up from the bog as the Swamp Thing, the latest in a long line of Earth elementals created when the Green is in need of protection.
+His body is drenched in bio-restorative formula, and this affects the plant life of the swamp, imbuing it with Alec's consciousness and memories.
+The newly conscious plant life forms a humanoid form and becomes Swamp Thing, the guardian of the Green.

-The Swamp Thing originally thinks that he is Alec Holland, transformed by the freak accident into a monster.
-He seeks to regain his human body, but often meets opposition in the form of Anton Arcane and his ever-growing legion of "Un-Men".
-After finally defeating Arcane, the Swamp Thing is set upon by General Sunderland's men in a covert military operation.
-The resulting attacks blast a hole in the Swamp Thing's head and destroys the lives of many of his friends.
-Sunderland brings the Swamp Thing's body back to Sunderland Corp to study and unlock the secret of the bio-restorative formula.
+Swamp Thing originally thinks that he is Alec Holland transformed.
+He seeks to regain his human body, but often meets opposition in the form of Anton Arcane and his "Un-Men".
+After defeating Arcane, Swamp Thing is attacked by General Sunderland's men in a covert military operation.
+Sunderland brings Swamp Thing's body back to Sunderland Corp to study and unlock the secret of the bio-restorative formula.

-Sunderland hires the Floronic Man to study the Swamp Thing's body, which he stores in a cryochest.
-Over the course of his research, the Floronic Man deduces that the Swamp Thing is a plant that thinks it is Alec Holland; the real Alec Holland died in the explosion.
-Sunderland and the Floronic Man part on bad terms, so the scientist uses Sunderland's automated computer systems to raise the thermostat in the Swamp Thing's cryochest.
-This allows the Swamp Thing's body to regenerate, and in his search for Sunderland, he stumbles across the Floronic Man's report, which sends him into a mindless rage.
-He kills Sunderland and sets off for the swamps.